-- a.
-Move outside end of roller so that it can be reinstalled in the same position. - b.
-Remove retaining ring and flat washer located between retaining ring and outside bearing. - c.
-Remove roller, with bearings, from shaft.
-Do not lose flat washer located between bearing and spring. - d.
-Remove and replace bearings fitted into each end of roller. - e.
-Reassemble, making sure that roller is installed in original position.
+- Move outside end of roller so that it can be reinstalled in the same position. a. - Remove retaining ring and flat washer located between retaining ring and b. outside bearing. - Remove roller, with bearings, from shaft.
+Do not lose flat washer c. located between bearing and spring. - d.
+Remove and replace bearings fitted into each end of roller. - Reassemble, making sure that roller is installed in original position. e.